mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] [[Collect evidence that the sphere on SiPM shows better light collection than the cylinder on PMT, and that it has an isotropic response.]]
 - [ ] We want to test out optical photons from the centre of the sphere and see how the size of scintillator, size of flat spot, and size of collection area change the light collection
 - [ ] Analyse the different source tests with the balloon detectors, based on the activities measured using CAPINTEC
+- [ ] Have a look at simulating a lead cap for a cylindrical detector, to see what the neutron multiplication looks like.
+Might need higher energy neutrons?

 ## Completed